 - Sweet cherries grow best in cool, arid regions.
 Sweet cherries are hardy in Zones 5 to 9; they can withstand winter temperatures down to -16°F without damage to the flower buds.
 Sweet cherries will suffer in the heat; heat will reduce fruit size, especially when combined with humidity.

 - Sour cherries grow in Zones 4 to 8.
 Sour cherries are more tolerant of summer heat and less likely to suffer from frost damage because they bloom later than sweet cherries.

 - Duke cherries have growth and climate requirements similar to sweet cherries.

-- Regions where growing cherries can be difficult are Zones 4 and colder, the humid Southeast and South Central states, and the Southwest.
+- USDA Zones where growing cherries can be difficult are Zones 4 and colder, the humid Southeast and South Central states, and the Southwest.